lazarus364/phase-1-project/README.md

 E: Marks less than 40

 Allow the user to end the input process by typing "done" instead of entering a student's name.
 Display the student names, their marks, and the corresponding grades.
+This program allows one to input students names and marks .
+The input is then evaluated within the range of 0 to 100.It then automatically returns the assigned grade of the student.

 Challenge 2: Speed Detector (Toy Problem)